lyokato/roulette/README.md

 ## Premised gnatsd Network Architecture

 gnatsd supports cluster-mode.
-This works with full-mesh and one-hop to sync events.
+This works with full-mesh and one-hop messaging system to sync events.

 [image]

-Roulette assumes that you put a load-balancer like AWS-NBL in front of for each gnatsd-clusters.
+Roulette assumes that you put a load-balancer like AWS-NBL in front of each gnatsd-clusters.

 Roulette doesn't have a responsiblity for health-check and load-balancing between gnatsd-servers exists in a single gnatsd-cluster.
 It's load-balancer's responsibility.

-Roulette connects to for each backend gnatsd-server through load-balancers, and doesn't mind which endpoint to connect to.
+Roulette connects to each backend gnatsd-server through load-balancers, and doesn't mind which endpoint to connect to.

 [image]